ZacharyGeurts/universal_equation/README.md

 Software with free distribution can use all of this software without any restrictions or terms.
 Commercial SDL3 and Vulkan development requires AMOURANTH RTX engine license.
+Terms are generally 3% of sales after release.
 Built with Grok, Co-Pilot, and duck.ai

 **If you do not intend to modify the code, watch the latest video and you may have found God.**